SebLisic/UpdateUbuntuCalendarIcon/README.md

 No. This program works by creating an icon theme under ~/.icons/ that inherits the standard themes under /usr/share/icons/.
 Other icon themes would compete with that.

+## Does this modify system files?
+No. Everything is done under your user account and is easily reversible (see Manual Uninstall above).

 # Known Issues
 ## Going to Gnome Settings -> Appearence resets the icon to the Ubuntu default
 Re-run the user service file from the command line, or wait until the next day.